-Sometimes while plugging headphones to watch a movie, listening to your favorite music on your computer, you may run into an issue like headphones are not being recognized by Windows 10.
-Especially after the recent windows 10 21H1 update users report windows 10 laptops not recognizing headphones, cannot hear anything even though the speaker is working fine.
+Sometimes while plugging headphones to watch a movie, or listening to your favorite music on your computer, you may run into an issue like headphones not being recognized by Windows 10.
+Especially after the recent windows 10 22H2 update users report windows 10 laptops not recognizing headphones, and cannot hear anything even though the speaker is working fine.

 I’m using Windows 10 on my computer, but can’t get any sound to come out the headphones for the life of me.
 I plug my headphones into the front 3.5 mm headphone jack, but that does nothing.
 I know for a fact it is not the headphones, as they work fine on my smartphone.